Livadeia: Historical population

+A notable portion of the inhabitants of Livadeia are Arvanites.

 History

 In antiquity, Lebadeia was a town near the western frontier of ancient Boeotia, described by Strabo as lying between Mount Helicon and Chaeroneia.
 The ancient town was situated at the foot of a precipitous height, which is an abrupt northerly termination of Mt.
 Helicon.
 Pausanias relates that this height was originally occupied by the Homeric city of Mideia, from where the inhabitants, under the conduct of Lebadus, an Athenian, migrated into the plain, and founded there the city named after him.
 On the other hand, Strabo maintains that the Homeric cities Arne and Mideia were both swallowed up by Lake Copais.

 Lebadeia was originally an insignificant place, but it rose into importance in consequence of its possessing the celebrated oracle of Trophonius.
 The oracle was consulted both by Croesus and by Mardonius, and it continued to be consulted even in the time of Plutarch, when all the other oracles in Boeotia had become dumb.
 Pausanias himself consulted the oracle, and he speaks of the town in terms which show that it was in his time the most flourishing place in Boeotia.
 Notwithstanding the sanctity of the oracle, Lebadeia did not always escape the ravages of war.
 It was taken and plundered both by Lysander and by Archelaus, the general of Mithridates VI of Pontus.
 In the war against Perseus of Macedon, it espoused the side of the Romans, while Thebes, Haliartus, and Coroneia declared in favour of the Macedonian king.

 When Pausanias visited Lebadeia in the 2nd century, he recorded numerous temples.
 The most remarkable object in the grove of Trophonius was the temple of the hero, containing his statue by Praxiteles, resembling a statue of Asclepius; a temple of Demeter, surnamed Europe; a statue of Zeus Hyetius (Pluvius) in the open air; and higher up, upon the mountain, the oracle (τὸ μαντεῖον).
 Still higher up was the hunting place of Persephone; a large unfinished temple of Zeus Basileus, a temple of Apollo, and another temple, containing statues of Cronus, Zeus, and Hera.
 Pausanias likewise mentions a chapel of the Good Daemon and of Good Fortune, where those who were going to consult the oracle first passed a certain number of days.

 During the Byzantine period, Livadeia entered a period of decline, except for the 9th century, when some economic growth occurred.
 During the Frankish period Livadeia came back on track, then in the 14th century it came under the control of the Catalan Company.
 The Ottoman domination began in 1458, when economic and administrative privileges granted to residents contribute to industry and trade.
 The city broke free of the Ottomans as a result of the Greek War of Independence in the 1820s.